nikolalsvk/blog/content/blog/add-newsletter-subscription-form-to-react-website/index.md

   - React
 ---

+> 🥦 This blog post is updated to work with the recent ConvertKit v3 API and is using `https://api.convertkit.com/v3/forms/<form_id>/subscribe` endpoint

 If you are a developer and do not like the fact of embedding 3rd party code senselessly into your website, this is a perfect post for you.
 We will go through the process of building a custom email sign-up form for your website so you can grow your audience.
 We will use React, but the same principles apply to any library or framework, like Gatsby or Next.js.

 If you are someone returning to my blog, you might have noticed a small form on the bottom of pretty much any page.
 It is a form where you can sign up for my newsletter, and I've changed it a bit over the years.
 Below is how the form looks at the time of the writing: